 And we want to address common Seals objections that we often hear, right, this goes back to the research point.
-We can actually build that in to an FAQ section and then map that back against the way that you users are actually searching as well.
+We can actually build that into an FAQ section and then map that back against the way that your users are actually searching as well.

 In Google, a lot of times users will have objections in mind after maybe a demo, they’ll go to Google and they’ll actually search those, right, so we can actually rank for those.
 And even try to dispel some of those objections right, by building that naturally into the page itself.

-And these are ways that we can buff up the content of the pages and a way that we can actually optimize these pages to target the right terms, the right high intent terms to actually get them to rank.
+These are ways that we can buff up the content of the pages and a way that we can actually optimize these pages to target the right terms, the right high-intent terms to actually get them to rank.

 The last thing here in terms of buffing up existing landers, we have great copy page structures dialed in.
 Everything is there.
 The next thing we want to do is we want to build quality internal links to our product pages.

-So internal linking is a very strong signal basically around the importance of this page to search engines.
-And building internal links is very, very simple.
-Any tools, site bulbs, screaming frog, you can crawl the website.
+Internal linking is a very strong signal basically around the importance of this page to search engines.

 You can also additionally run Href’s Best Buy Links report.
 Merge those data sets.
 You can then analyze and see, okay, well, three of our product pages or eleven or 15 of our product pages have zero incoming links.